 It’s therefore possible that you could have a bad credit score according to Experian, and a good credit score from both Equifax and TransUnion.
 This is nothing to stress over, as lenders will often check your credit history with at least two or three CRAs to judge your overall creditworthiness.

-To get the most accurate credit score, you should ensure that all the data held on you is correct by checking your credit report regularly.
+To get the most accurate credit score, you should ensure that all the data held on you is correct by checking your credit report regularly and thoroughly.
 If you notice any mistakes, these can be amended by disputing the data through the CRA.